altamkp/altamkp.github.io/src/aboutme.md

 ---

+Howdy! 😎

-What's up!
-My name is Alex Tam (aka [altamkp](https://github.com/altamkp)😎) and I am from Hong Kong, China.
-I am part-time indie game developer creating games and plugins with Godot👾.
+My name is Alex Tam (aka [altamkp](https://github.com/altamkp)) and I am from Hong Kong, China.
+I am a part-time indie game developer creating games and plugins with Godot👾.

 My game dev journey started with an AR project with Unity back in University.
 I fell in love💙 with programming and game dev in particular.
 From Unity to Godot, C# to C++, I learnt almost everything by myself.